icopy-site/awesome/docs/awesome/awesome-rest.md

 * [ng-admin](https://github.com/marmelab/ng-admin) - Add an AngularJS admin GUI to any RESTful API.
 * [admin-on-rest](https://github.com/marmelab/admin-on-rest) - Add a ReactJS admin GUI to any RESTful API.
-* [swagger-codegen](https://github.com/swagger-api/swagger-codegen) - Auto generation of client libraries or server stubs given an OpenAPI specification (https://github.com/marmelab/awesome-rest/blob/master/formerly known as the Swagger Specification).
+* [swagger-codegen](https://github.com/swagger-api/swagger-codegen) - Auto generation of client libraries or server stubs given an OpenAPI specification (formerly known as the Swagger Specification).
 * [Lumber](https://github.com/ForestAdmin/lumber) - Generate the admin interface of your application.

 ## License